-We tend to achieve more professional goals than we do personal goals.
+We tend to set and achieve, more professional goals than we do personal goals.

-Would taking a more professional approach to personal goals make a difference?
+Would taking a more professional approach to your personal goals make a difference?

 Set your Annual Objectives

-Setting annual objectives does not have to happen in January, but everyone should be looking at their personal goals on a regular basis.
-Setting goals that you want to achieve in 12 months is a good mid length range to work towards.
+Setting annual objectives does not have to happen in January, however, it is important to ensure that you are looking at your personal goals on a regular basis.
+Setting goals that you want to achieve in 12 months is a good mid-length range to work towards.

 The way in which we set professional goals is proven to be successful.

-The same approach for setting personal goals should be taken.
-Write them down, be specific, make sure they are achievable and that you have set a timescale for when you intend to achieve them.
+Write them down, be specific, and make sure they are achievable and that you have set a timescale for when you intend to achieve them.

 Accountability partners are great for helping you to stay on track.
-In a professional environment this is often a role automatically taken on by your line manager however with personal goals you can choose someone to help you stay on track.
+In a professional environment, this is often a role automatically taken on by your line manager, however, with personal goals you can choose someone to help you stay on track.
 Consider who you know who would be a good accountability partner.
-Someone who you can communicate honestly with and someone who is going to take your goals and progress seriously and drive you forward.
+It needs to be someone who you can communicate open and honestly with, and someone who is going to take your goals and progress seriously and drive you forward.

 Once you have set your annual goal you need to start breaking it down, also known as ‘chunking’

-Most employers ask employees to review their progress quarterly but how many of us do this for our own personal development and growth?
+Most employers ask employees to review their progress quarterly, how many of us do this for our own personal development and growth?

-Reviewing our progress on a regular basis helps us keep track of where we are and how we are progressing to what or where we want to be.
+Reviewing our progress on a regular basis helps us to keep track of where we are, and how we are progressing to what, or where, we want to be.